sproberts92/C-Cpp-Project-Template/README.md

 This is because Microsoft has [changed definitions of some fundamental functions in VS2015](http://stackoverflow.com/questions/30412951/unresolved-external-symbol-imp-fprintf-and-imp-iob-func-sdl2).

 The solution is to build from the source files ourselves.
+This requires finding substitutes for the following libraries:

-# pthreads
+### pthreads
 The standard unix multithreading library pthreads is not available on Windows.
 Fortunately this dependency can be resolved thanks to [Pthreads Win32](https://www.sourceware.org/pthreads-win32/).

 The usage of pthreads introduces another error: